Check other networks

 BT now owns EE, of course, and BT Mobile is actually an MVNO working on EE's network.
 BT's 5G service is now live for customers in London, Birmingham, Cardiff, Manchester, Edinburgh and Belfast and presumably will imminently come to EE's other rollout areas.

 As part of this, BT has also launched a combined 5G mobile and home broadband plan called BT Halo which offers unlimited data and calls on mobile and at home, something also offered by Vodafone Together.

-Although EE wasn't pleased by its share of 5G spectrum the first time around, Ofcom will hold a further spectrum auction in 2020.
+Although EE wasn't pleased by its share of 5G spectrum the first time around, Ofcom is about to hold a further spectrum auction.
 As part of this, the big four UK networks have also had to commit to bringing 4G to coverage to a greater percentage of rural areas, too - indeed it could mean that 92 percent of the UK will be covered.
 The networks won't have to guarantee any particular levels of 5G coverage for the foreseeable future, however, which will have interesting implications for rural areas.

 EE recently demonstrated the robustness of its 5G network by streaming a 360-degree augmented reality (AR) Bastille concert from Birmingham New Street station to Edinburgh and Liverpool.
 Members of the public in the latter two cities could watch the gig on devices provided by EE reps including the Samsung Galaxy Fold 5G and some AR glasses.
 AR visuals surrounded the band, adding to the experience.

 As well as being covered by various media outlets, the stunt wasn't just for fun - the event will be featured in a new brand campaign, by Saatchi & Saatchi which will apparently start in early 2020.
 Presumably, the campaign will try to further reinforce EE's keenness to be seen as the leader in 5G in the UK.